Training to Care

 As the message of salvation grows and is nurtured in each of us, we mature and eventually face this challenge: “Can I be any less loving towards others?”
 (Matthew 10:8; 18:21-35; 2 Corinthians 1:3,4).
 Jesus referenced this in his description of Judgment Day in which He emphasized love shown love to others as the testimony of a living faith (Matthew 25:31-46).

 Christian maturity that increases a desire to care for others is counter-intuitive to the world.
 Jesus once said, Because of the increase of wickedness, the love of most will grow cold (Matthew 24:12).
 It is an uphill battle.
 All of us get caught in it.
-We get so busy and committed with the things of this world that when the time comes for us to care for others we don’t know what to do.
+We get so busy and committed to the things of this world that when the time comes for us to care for others we don’t know what to do.

 Start by pondering the words of Paul to the Philippians where he writes: Do nothing out of selfish ambition or vain conceit, but in humility consider others better than yourselves.
 Each of you should look not only to your own interests, but also to the interests of others.
 Your attitude should be the same as that of Christ Jesus.
 (Philippians 2:3-5).